Frequently Asked Questions (FAQ)

 I don't see my favorite feature listed.
 Will you be adding things?

 Yes.
 The modular nature of the rig lends itself to this.
 We've already added separate Tx and Rx VFOs, triple conversion receive, better metering and separate dot/dash weighting in response to your input at Dayton and on this site.
-We're looking into NTIA specs and ALE.
+We've added support for the RFSpace SDR-IQ.
 Keep your ideas coming!

 You've compared yourself to Heathkit.
 What non-amateur products are you considering?